-- The Council's performance management framework requires the Executive to undertake an annual review of the corporate vision and priorities.
+- 1. The Corporate Strategy sets out the Council's priorities for the next few years, from 2017 to 2023, and shows how we have planned to ensure Fareham remains a prosperous, safe, and attractive place to live and work. - 2.
+The Council's performance framework requires the Executive to undertake an annual review of the corporate vision and priorities.
 The purpose is to confirm future priorities and update the wording where necessary.
-The outcome of the review will influence the budgets and local service agreements for the next financial year. - 2.
+The outcome of the review will influence the budgets and local service agreements for the next financial year. - 3.
 This is the second review of the Corporate Strategy 2017-23, which was adopted by the Council on 14 December 2017.
-A copy is attached as Appendix A. - 3.
-Any proposed changes to the wording will need to be approved by the Council, because the Corporate Strategy comes within the Council's policy framework under the Constitution. - 4.
-The Council's strategic framework includes Local Service Agreements to provide details of the actions delivered by individual services.
-The Local Service Agreements provide an overview of how the Council is performing alongside the Corporate Strategy.
-This report is the seventh update since the Local Service Agreements were implemented in 2012. - 5.
-A copy of the Local Service Agreements document updated with the details for the 2018/19 financial year is attached as Appendix B.
+A copy is attached as Appendix A. - 4.
+Any changes to the wording will need to be approved by the Council, because the Corporate Strategy comes within the Council's policy framework under the Constitution.